Matara Sri Nanarama Mahathera: Nissarana Vanaya

 During this time another rare opportunity opened up for the advancement of sasana in Sri Lanka.
 The Buddhist philanthropist Asoka Weeraratna who selected a land and developed the forest hermitage at Meethirigala, called Nissarana Vanaya, was searching for a teacher to head this meditation center for Bhikkhus.
 Mr Weeraratna was able to persuade Venerable Nanarama Thera to take up this position.
 At this Nissarana Vanaya countless Bhikkus and lay devotees both local and foreign received instructions for their advancement on the path and many reaped benefit.
 Some of these instructions were recorded on tape and were made available in printed form as well.
 The recorded talks can be downloaded from the internet.
 Several books written based on the talks have been translated to western languages and have helped hundreds of seekers in the west.

-A few years later Venerable Katukurunde Nanananda Thera, a former Pali lecturer at the University of Peradeniya joined Nissarana Vanaya and become one the closest disciples of Venerable Nanarama Thera.
+A few years later Venerable Katukurunde Nanananda Thera, a former Pali lecturer at the University of Peradeniya joined Nissarana Vanaya and became one the closest disciples of Venerable Nanarama Thera.
 Other leading monks included Venerable Khemananda and Dhammajiva.

 Venerable Sri Matara Nanarama Thera died on 30 April 1992 and the cremation took place on 7 May 1992 among thousands of devotees at the Galduwa Yogasrama premises.